wrist mechanics online course featured image

 How do you control the clubface at impact?

-What do the hands do at impact in golf?
+What should the hands do at impact?

-How to be more open at impact?
+How do you become more open at impact?

 Final Thoughts